 Holes for installing lock keepers are worn out

-A quick learner from Evansville, IN says:
+Quick Learner from Evansville, IN

 I have vertical metal windows and need to replace the lock keepers.
 The repair firm tells me that the holes for the lock keeper are worn-out and cannot be fixed.
 Could I put a bigger or smaller lock keeper in and simply drill new holes?
 Or, is there some other method to handle this type of issue?